dawsonc/tello-x/CONTRIBUTING.md

 ## Code standards

 Please make sure that all of the following tools run and pass before contributing a PR.
-These are also run as pre-commit hooks.

 ```
 poetry run black .   # auto-format